This post may contain affiliate links.

 We can go on field trips whenever and wherever we like, from our local rainforest, to Kathmandu.
 You’ve got to love that.

-I’m looking forward to writing about what our traveling homeschool day looks like.
+I’m looking forward to writing about what our travelling homeschool day looks like.

 World Travel Family Update

-We travelled with the boys for 7 years, 50+ countries, 5 continents.
+We travelled with the boys for 7 years, in 50+ countries, and 5 continents.
 Take a look at just some of the learning they picked up in our first year on the road here.